dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

-Again, it works.
 One might question the relevance of mounting folders from the host to achieve this security requirement though &#129323;

-**Note:** While those methods works on a cluster without access to thenodes, the results would be the sames with a self-managed cluster.
+**Note:** While those methods works on a cluster without access to the nodes, the results would be the sames with a self-managed cluster on which we can access to the nodes.

-Last, there is a dedicated operator to manage seccomp profile.
+To avoid that, we could use the dedicated operator to manage seccomp profile.

 The documentation can be found [here](https://github.com/kubernetes-sigs/security-profiles-operator/tree/main).
 Because it deserves a more thorough study, we are only mentionning today, and may come back to it another day.

+Ok time to wrap up!

 ## 4. Summary

 Soooooo!

 It's been an eventful journey right?

 To summarize:

 - Seccomp is a powerful (while not new) tool to give us a measure of security on kubernetes
 - As expected for a security feature, it implies that we know a bit about kubernetes and the potential limitations of the environment.
 - There is room for customisation, but one would say that the minimum requirement should be to at least enforce the runtime's default profile.
 - Because AKS also needs security, and people at microsoft think about our need, we found that there is a way to enforce this default profile inb Azure environment
-- Custom profiles are a pain, both for the creation but to manage, specifically on multi-nodes clusters, and even more on cloud-managed cluster
+- Custom profiles are a pain, both for the creation but to manage, specifically on multi-nodes clusters, and even more on cloud-managed cluster.
+While we can find ways to push profiles to clusters, creating profiles is far from easy.

 And that's all!